-Young Chase immediately began describing himself as a soldier-an adult soldier-carrying a gun.
+Young Chase immediately described himself as a soldier-an adult soldier carrying a gun.
 “I’m standing behind a rock.
 I’m carrying a long gun with a kind of sword at the end.”
-My heart was pounding in my ears and the hair on my arms stood up as I listened.
+My heart was pounding in my ears, and the hair on my arms stood up as I listened.
 Sarah and I glanced at each other in wide-eyed amazement.

 “What are you wearing?”
 Norman questioned.